phpCedu/micro-service-framework/readme.markdown

 * Set up for installation via composer
 * Implement same sort of filter loops in Client as in Server ... allow filters to throw errors, pop off filter stack, essentially
 * Test when Server has a newer Service definition than the client
+* ThrottledAuth filter
+* Probably should stub out a Transport, and test Server and Filter interaction directly: make sure Filters can throw exceptions

 THOUGHTS
 ====